Gouvernathor/ParliamentArch-TS/README.md

 These are typescript interfaces explained in the SVG submodule below, but also exposed as part of the main module.
 They store values about how to draw a given seat (or a group of similar seats).

-`getSVGFromAttribution()`
+`getSVGFromAttribution(attribution, options?): SVGSVGElement`

 This function creates the diagram as an SVG element which can then be integrated in the DOM.
 The parameters are as follows:

 - `attribution: Map<SeatData, number> | SeatDataWithNumber[]`: a mapping from a SeatData object to a number of seats in the diagram.
 Alternatively, an array of SeatDataWithNumber objects.
 Typically, each SeatData or SeatDataWithNumber object represents a group or party.
 The ordering of the elements matter, and the groups as provided will be drawn from left to right in the diagram.
-- `seatRadiusFactor: number`: the optional ratio (between 0 and 1) of the seat radius over the row thickness.
+- `options.seatRadiusFactor: number`: the optional ratio (between 0 and 1) of the seat radius over the row thickness.
 Defaults to .8.
-- `getSeatsCentersOptions` and `getGroupedSVGOptions`: optional parameters passed through to the corresponding options parameters of the getSeatsCenters and groupedSVGOptions functions, respectively.
+- `options`: the rest of the options are those passed through to the similar options parameters of the getSeatsCenters and groupedSVGOptions functions.

 ## Geometry submodule contents